lorenzo85/scenarios-ica/egress-gateways/step8/text.md

-Test that the service entry resource configuration works correctly by making an HTTPs request to `httpbin.org`:
+Test that the service entry resource configuration works correctly by making an HTTPS request to `httpbin.org`:

 ```bash